Lightning strike: Epidemiology

-In Kisii in western Kenya, some 30 people die each year from lightning strikes.
+As of 2005, in Kisii, Kenya, some 30 people die each year from lightning strikes.
 Kisii's high rate of lightning fatalities occurs because of the frequency of thunderstorms and because many of the area's structures have metal roofs.
+As of 2013, direct-strike casualties could be much higher than reported numbers.
+In 2015 it was reported that between five and ten deaths from lightning occur in Australia every year with over 100 injuries occurring.